Design Santa Barbara

 Relationship with Rivera

 Kahlo soon began a relationship with Diego Rivera, despite his being 42 years old.
 Furthermore having had two common-law wives, and being a self-confessed womanizer.
-He was considered attractive by women as he at least outwardly refrained from the macho act.
-Kahlo and Rivera were married in a civil ceremony at the town hall of Coyoacán on August 21, 1929.
 Her mother was against the marriage, and both parents referred to it as a “marriage between an elephant and a dove”, referring to the couple’s differences in size.

 Rivera was tall and overweight while Kahlo was petite and fragile.
 Regardless, her father approved of Rivera, who was wealthy and therefore able to support Kahlo.
 In this case, who could not work and had to receive expensive medical treatment.

-Originally from England, Ralph Waterhouse is a painter and gallery owner whose paintings have been described as having a feeling of serenity which reflects his love of the natural environment.
-His work has been featured in articles in leading magazines and on BBC Television in England. leading to international recognition.
+Originally from England, Ralph Waterhouse is a painter and gallery owner whose paintings have been described as having a feeling of serenity which reflects his love of the natural environment. leading to international recognition.
 Ralph has participated in many one-man and group shows in United States and Europe, some of which have raised money for environment.

 In the early 90’s Ralph was asked by the British Consul in Los Angeles to present Margaret Thatcher with one